Skip to content

 Nice to Have

 Pro tip: Vercel's recruiters and engineering managers scan for specific framework and infrastructure keywords.
-Mention Next.js, React, and TypeScript explicitly if you have experience with them.
-For infrastructure roles, include serverless, edge, and CDN terminology.
-Don't just list these as skills — embed them naturally in your accomplishment bullets with context about what you built and how it performed.
+Name Next.js, React, and TypeScript explicitly, and for infra roles include serverless, edge, and CDN terminology.
+Don't list them as a skills wall - embed them in accomplishment bullets with context about what you built and how it performed (Lighthouse score, LCP, TTFB).

 Rolevanta's AI tailors your resume to match Vercel's hiring criteria.